 After the grey wall episode, we changed our process.
 We no longer agree a colour from a chart or a phone photo.
 We paint A3 boards in the two or three shortlisted colours and leave them with the client for a week, propped against the actual wall.
 Look at them at breakfast, look at them at 9pm with the lamps on, look at them on a grey Tuesday.
 The colour that survives all three is the colour.

 It costs us a set of sample boards and it has ended colour regret on our builds almost entirely.
-If you are planning a media wall anywhere across Surrey or London, book a consultation and the sample boards are part of it.
+If you are planning a media wall anywhere across Surrey, Hertfordshire, Buckinghamshire or London, book a consultation and the sample boards are part of it.

 Common questions